What is Shopify Development?

 What technical elements drive the most revenue in 2026?

-Successful development focuses on removing friction from the buyer's journey.
+Successful development focuses on removing friction from the buyer’s journey by ensuring every interaction is fast, intuitive, and value-driven.

 Step-by-Step Shopify Success Checklist